Bladder cancer starts in cells, called transitional cells, which line the bladder. The tumors are classified based on the way they grow:

 Bladder Cancer Treatment By Stage

-Treatment for bladder cancer depends on the stage of the cancer, the severity of your symptoms and your overall health.
+Bladder cancer treatment depends on the stage of the cancer, the severity of your symptoms and your overall health.

-Stages 0 and I:surgery to remove the tumor and chemotherapy of immunotherapy directly into the bladder.
+Stages 0 and I: bladder surgery to remove the tumor and chemotherapy of immunotherapy directly into the bladder.

 Stage IV: in most patients, the malignancy has progressed too far for a cure.
 Chemotherapy may be considered for some patients.